 Security of Tor Project, the most popular service to browse the web anonymously, is under suspicion.
 Tor Project has suffered from a couple of security setbacks in the recent times.
 These included the attacks on Tor and confirmation of the possibility of the security breaches.
 Back in 2014, judicial agencies and law enforcement agencies all around the globe against the Tor network services.

 In past, Tor network has announced that some unknown sources have managed to get the information about people who are using these hidden services.
+You can also use a good VPN service like IPVanish or ExpressVPN to stay anonymous.

 Here we are presenting a list of top 5 best Tor alternatives that you can use: